The Children Who Learned to Hold Everything: Parentification in Asian and Migrant Families

 When people begin to recognise the weight of parentification, especially those from Asian or migrant backgrounds, there’s often a quiet fear underneath.

-When healing is approached without cultural grounding, individuals may unintentionally drift into separation, distancing themselves from family or cultural practices because they associate them with pressure or pain.
+So healing cannot be framed as a rejection of culture.
+It must be framed as a reclamation of self within culture.
+When healing is approached without cultural grounding, individuals may unintentionally drift into separation - distancing themselves from family or cultural practices because they associate them with pain.
+This can lead to feeling unrooted, caught "between worlds" and guilty.

-Healing then becomes lonely instead of liberating.
+Healing becomes lonely instead of liberating.

 A More Culturally Congruent Path Forward